 Empirical research shows a strong correlation between near-term stock movements and trends in earnings estimate revisions.
 Investors can track such revisions by themselves or rely on a tried-and-tested rating tool like the Zacks Rank, which has an impressive track record of harnessing the power of earnings estimate revisions.

-Ahead of this earnings release, the estimate revisions trend for United Insurance: mixed.
-While the magnitude and direction of estimate revisions could change following the company's just-released earnings report, the current status translates into a Zacks Rank #3 (Hold) for the stock.
-So, the shares are expected to perform in line with the market in the near future.
+Ahead of this earnings release, the estimate revisions trend for United Insurance was unfavorable.
+While the magnitude and direction of estimate revisions could change following the company's just-released earnings report, the current status translates into a Zacks Rank #5 (Strong Sell) for the stock.
+So, the shares are expected to underperform the market in the near future.
 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.

 It will be interesting to see how estimates for the coming quarters and current fiscal year change in the days ahead.
-The current consensus EPS estimate is breakeven on $148.44 million in revenues for the coming quarter and $0.10 on $600.18 million in revenues for the current fiscal year.
+The current consensus EPS estimate is $0.15 on $193.64 million in revenues for the coming quarter and -$0.90 on $702.81 million in revenues for the current fiscal year.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report